ARMmbed/mbed-fastmodel-agent/README.md

 This module enables [greentea](https://github.com/ARMmbed/greentea) and [htrun](https://github.com/ARMmbed/htrun) running mbed os tests on Fast Models

-This module also need FastModel and it's PyCADI to be installed on the host.
+To use this module, It is required FastModel and it's PyCADI interface to be installed on the host.

 ## download
 ```